ststeiger/PdfSharpCore/docs/PdfSharpCore/samples/WorkOnPdfObjects.md

 # Work on Pdf Objects

-This sample shows how to deal with PDF objects that are not (yet) covered by specialized PDFsharpCore classes (as an example it adds an OpenAction to an existing PDF file).
+This sample shows how to deal with PDF objects that are not (yet) covered by specialized PdfSharpCore classes (as an example it adds an OpenAction to an existing PDF file).

 PDF documents are based internally on objects like dictionaries, arrays, streams etc. This sample shows how to work directly on these underlying PDF objects.
-Use this functionality to achieve PDF features that are not yet implemented in PDFsharpCore.
+Use this functionality to achieve PDF features that are not yet implemented in PdfSharpCore.

 ## Code